RockefellerArchiveCenter/aurora_fetcher/README.md

 You will need to edit configuration values in `aquarius/config.py` to point to your instance of ArchivesSpace.

-## Usage
+## Services

+Aquarius has six services, all of which are exposed via endpoints (see [Routes](#routes) section below).

+* Store Packages - saves package data received via a POST request.
+For an example of the package data aquarius expects see `fixtures/data/`.
+* Transform Accessions - transforms accession data and delivers it to ArchivesSpace as an accession.
+* Transform Grouping Components - transforms accession data into a grouping component and delivers it to ArchivesSpace as an archival object.
+* Transform Transfer Component - transforms transfer data and delivers it to ArchivesSpace as an archival object.
+* Transform Digital Component - transforms transfer data and delivers it to ArchivesSpace as a digital object.
+* Update Status - sends updated data to Aurora.

 ![TransferRoutine diagram](transformer.png)

-For an example of the data aquarius expects from Aurora, see `fixtures/data/accession.json`.

 ### Routes